sudorandom/kmcd.dev/content/posts/2026/fauxrpc-proxy/index.md

 }
 ```

+## The Auto-Recording Workflow

+Rather than thinking about mocks as a separate coding chore, FauxRPC integrates mock generation directly into your existing development flow:

+1. **Start FauxRPC** in proxy mode in front of a staging or local backend server.
+2. **Interact with your application** normally in the browser or via API clients.
+3. **Capture traffic automatically** as FauxRPC records every request and response into the `stubs/` directory.
+4. **Commit the generated stubs** to Git along with your code changes.
+5. **Run your CI test suite** against FauxRPC using those recorded stubs, ensuring fast, offline, and reproducible test runs.

 ## Zero-Configuration Reflection

 Normally, running a mock server requires you to supply the schema files.
 You have to pass paths to your `.proto` files or compiled descriptor sets (`.binpb`).
 That's fine for a CI environment, but during local development, dragging files around and keeping them in sync is a pain.